Lemonweir (community), Wisconsin

 Lemonweir is an unincorporated community located in the town of Lemonweir, Juneau County, Wisconsin, United States.
-Lemonweir is located on County Highway N 3 mi east-southeast of Mauston.
+Lemonweir is located on County Highway N, 3 mi east-southeast of Mauston.
 Known locally as "Lemonweir Mills," it was once an important mill settlement on the Lemonweir River, as the name suggests.
-It once rivaled Mauston in size and potential until the railroad bypassed it.
+It rivaled Mauston in size and potential until the railroad bypassed it.
 Aside from a few houses, nothing now remains.